phil-levis/dam-bigmem25/main.typ

 // #linebreak()

 These scaling challenges necessitate a fundamental rethinking of memory hierarchy design -- we must transition from a focus on raw capacity to emphasizing bandwidth and energy-efficiency.
-We revisit memory "disaggregation" from a new angle: instead of pooling memory in one remote location accessed via a hierarchy of packaging and interconnects, we break up larger memories into multiple smaller units, much closer to computation units ---effectively _distributed local memories_.
+We revisit memory "disaggregation" from a new angle: instead of pooling memory in one remote location accessed via a hierarchy of packaging and interconnects, we break up larger memories into multiple smaller units, much closer to computation units. // ---effectively _distributed local memories_.

-We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization --- even if it sometimes comes as some modest decrease in compute utilization.
+// We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization --- even if it sometimes comes at some modest decrease in compute utilization.
 It is enabled by advanced 2.5D and 3D integration technologies that co-package or vertically stack memory with compute with dense interconnects.
-As a result, memory accesses occur over micrometer-scale distances using dense interconnects such as micro-bumps, hybrid bonds, through-silicon vias or monolithic integration on the wafer itself, dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.
+As a result, memory accesses occur over micrometer-scale distances using dense interconnects such as micro-bumps, hybrid bonds, through-silicon vias and/or monolithic integration on the wafer itself, dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

+We propose flipping the script by emphasizing finer-grained integration of memory and compute at architectural and physical levels and through an increased emphasis on memory utilization---even if it sometimes comes at some modest decrease in compute utilization.
+Enabled by advanced 2.5D/3D integration, we co-package or vertically stack memory with compute using dense interconnects.
+Each compute-memory node functions as a sub-NUMA domain collapsed onto the package: like modern processors favoring local DDR5s, each node provides its own local slice of memory.
+Local accesses span micrometer-scale distances via micro-bumps, hybrid bonds, through-silicon vias and/or monolithic inter-layer vias, while overflow accesses to peer nodes resemble a remote-NUMA hop, but at tens of instead of hundreds of nanoseconds.
+Multiplying these micro-NUMA domains preserves familiar locality semantics while dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

+// divides its DDR5 DIMMs into left-and right-hand domains, favoring accesses to the local side and paying a premium for accesses to the far side, this approach gives each module its own "local" slice of integrated memory.
+Intra-module accesses now travel only micrometers-scale through dense micro-bumps, hybrid bonds, through-silicon vias and/or monolithic inter-layer vias, while overflow traffic to a peer module resembles a remote-NUMA hop, but at tens rather than hundreds of nanoseconds.
+By multiplying these micro-NUMA domains and shrinking the distance between them, we preserve familair localityt semantics while dramatically reducing the latency, energy, band bandwidth bottlenecks inherent to transparent, large address spaces.

 /*
 = Application Architectures